sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 The top of the flipped card shows ✗s or ✔s.
 These tell you the result of the move.
-Consistently facing the result towards the GM helps simplify the GM's bookkeeping and helps the game stay fast-paced.
+When you flip, be consistent with how you orient the card so the GM can easily read it.
+This helps simplify the GM's bookkeeping and keeps the game fast-paced.

 ![Illustration of reading a card](images/component_read.png){ width=2.5inch }